dtudk/pythonsupport-page/docs/uninstall/conda.rst

 {{ windows }}
 -------------------------------------------

-1. Ensure all shells, command promts are closed i.e. make sure Anaconda (or related files) aren't open anywhere.
+1. Ensure all shells, command prompts are closed i.e. make sure no files related to Anaconda/Miniconda are open anywhere.

 2. Open your control panel, and press :guilabel:`Uninstall application`.